From Eisenach, A4 exit 39 weat follow B84 south west to Dorndorf, turn left to Merkers onto B62.

 The Merkers mine was not only an enormous mine for potassium, but it was once used as a bunker for the gold treasure of the German state.
 Today the mine is abandoned and used as a so called Erlebnisbergwerk (experience mine).
 A tour is very interesting but also rather long and strenuous.
 And the number of tours is small, so prebooking is essential.

-The visitor enters the mine through the elevator going down to sublevel two at 500m below ground.
-The temperature is here 20 to 28°C, so warm clothes are definitely not necessary!
+The visitor enters the mine through the elevator going down to sublevel two at 500 m below ground.
+The temperature is here 20 to 28 °C, so warm clothes are definitely not necessary!
 Now the tour through the mine begins.
-Because of the enormous size the visitors are riding to the different sights on pickup trucks.
+Due to the enormous size, visitors are driven to the various sights in small trucks with benches on the back.

 First stop is the underground mining museum, showing the history of potassium mining along the Werra river.
 Nearby mines at Kaiserroda and Heiligenroda are mentioned, also the brine springs at Salzungen.
 Many items of the exhibiton may be touched and explored by the visitors, which makes the visit a special experience.

 The so-called Großbunker is a huge chamber, which was excavated 1989 to store up to 50,000 tons of salt.
-It contains the biggest excavator which exists underground.
-It was completely built underground.
-The hall is 250m long, 22m wide and 14m high.
-It was used to store salt.
-The mining capapcity was higher than the conveying capapcity, so some salt was stored at thie chamber from Monday to Friday.
-On weekends only two miners worked in the mine, which were mainaining the conveying of the already mined salt.
+The hall is 250 m long, 22 m wide and 14 m high.
+It contains the biggest excavator which exists underground, it was assembled underground.
+The mining capacity was higher than the conveying capacity, so some salt was stored at the chamber from Monday to Friday.
+On weekends only two miners worked in the mine, which were maintaining the conveying of the already mined salt.

 The geologic path shows various specialties of the local geology.
 A main topic is the volcanism of this area called Rhön.
 There are several dykes cutting through the mine, which are easily visible alon the path.
 But big mining machinery is also an important topic of this section.

 The highlight of every tour is the Kristallgrotte (Crystal Grotto), a huge chamber filled with enormous salt crystals.
-The biggest crystals are more than 1m long.
-Salt forms cubic crstals, which are bright like diamonds.
+The biggest crystals are more than 1 m long.
+Salt forms cubic crystals, which are bright like diamonds.
+The grotto is a natural cave in the rock salt which was filled with water.
+The water dissolved salt and caused the growth of the salt crystals by precipitation.
+Such a structure is called a geode.